blackdiamond923/beaus-beautiful-tokens/README.md

 ## **Usage**
 - Tokens are organized for ease of browsing inside the File Picker.
 - Portrait images are matched to tokens where possible, making quick character creation easier.
-- Token Variant Art Helps with swapping token images easier.
+- [Token Variant Art](<https://foundryvtt.com/packages/token-variants>)  Helps with swapping token images on the fly.

 ---

 ## **Notes**